glv2/iescrypt/README.md

 * mac: 64 bytes

 Encryption process:
-* The cleartext is encrypted by the cipher (chacha) in counter mode.
+* The cleartext is encrypted by the cipher (chacha).
 * The mac (hmac using blake2) is computed on the ciphertext.
 * The key and the initialization vector for the cipher and the key for the message authentication code are derived from a salt and a passphrase in